JK-WP/jest-repro-2024-09/README.md

 # jest-repro-2024-09

-Minimal repro for Jest bug report.
+Repro of Jest bug with globals, and demonstration of available workaround.

 ## Pre-requisites